peterlews/pcileech-wifi6-AX210/README.md

 - Full BAR support
 - Response in TLP regarding non-uniform memory alignment
 - TLPs error checking

+## ⚠️ About TLP Interrupts

+The TLP interrupt mechanism requires proper echoing with the computer motherboard.
+This project was developed specifically for **ASUS motherboards**, ensuring compatibility.
+However, many individuals who have **stolen this project** fail to adapt the kernel interrupts for other systems.
+As a result, users might experience issues such as **blue screens** or other errors due to these unaddressed compatibility problems.
+These individuals often mislead users into switching to specific motherboards instead of resolving the underlying issues, highlighting their lack of technical expertise.

+While **network card firmware technology is outdated**, some developers continue to sell it at **high prices**, exploiting users who may not know better.
+Our decision to open-source this technology has disrupted many fraudulent developers, leading to retaliation instead of constructive improvements on their part.
+We believe that true developers should focus on **learning, innovating**, and solving compatibility challenges rather than deceiving customers or charging unreasonable fees.

 ## ⚠️ Important Update on Network Card Firmware

 ACE has now marked all **Intel** and **Realtek** series network cards.
 In the future, **network card firmware** will be fully detected.
 Scammers who are exploiting our open-source technology will soon be exposed.